Office of Sustainability Staff

 Bio coming soon

 Summer Peltzer, Diversity and Inclusion Coordinator

-Hi!
-My name is Summer.
-I am a double major in history and anthropology with an emphasis on archaeology and a minor in Arabic.
-I am expecting to graduate May 2021.
-A little fun fact about me is I am an immigrant from the Middle East.
-I love hiking and camping around flagstaff and when I’m not in the outdoors I spend my time reading and drawing.
-I am passionate about social and political justice and am hoping to provide a diverse and inclusive environment to NAU.
+Summer is a double major in history and anthropology with an emphasis on archaeology and a minor in Arabic.
+She is expecting to graduate May 2021.
+A little fun fact about Summer is that she’s an immigrant from the Middle East.
+Summer loves hiking and camping around Flagstaff and when she’s not in the outdoors she spends time reading and drawing.
+Summer is passionate about social and political justice and is hoping to provide a diverse and inclusive environment to NAU.

 Darren is a masters candidate in the sustainable communities program at NAU, where he studies waste and food systems for resilient communities.
 His undergraduate and career choices have given Darren first-hand experience and knowledge in the waste industry, environmental consulting, and farm to consumer methodology.
 His passion for the sanctity of all life has generated a strong commitment to improve people’s relationship with the planet in all facets of their lives.
 He enjoys Dr. Seuss, gardening, baking bread, and the occasional trip to the mountains.

 Julia is an environmental studies major at NAU.
 She is originally from Corvallis, Oregon; a small, rainy town tucked into the Willamette valley.
 Julia loves to rock climb, snowboard, and backpack, and is so excited to explore more of the Southwest!